Books by Debi Bower available on Amazon - shop now

 Explore the Erie Canal and Genesee River

-Now that the Erie Canal has opened for the 2025 season, it’s the perfect time to explore Rochester’s waterways on board the Colonial Belle in Fairport, the Sam Patch in Pittsford, and the Riverie in Corn Hill.
-Each boat offers a unique experience of locking through Locks 32 or 33.
+Memorial Day weekend is a wonderful time to explore Rochester’s waterways on board the Colonial Belle in Fairport, the Sam Patch in Pittsford, and the Riverie in Corn Hill.
+Each boat offers a unique way to experience the Erie Canal and Genesee River, including trips through Locks 32 or 33.

 New York Museum of Transportation trolley maintenance